IRCC x Studio Susegad

 Get involved

-Whether you are an IRCC member or a wider sector academic interested in this work, sign up to our newsletter to find out about key learnings and opportunities around the IRCC ↓
+1. Sign up to our IRCC newsletter to find out about key learnings and opportunities around the IRCC:

-If you are an IRCC member, get in touch to be added to the community’s online HQ, and connect with fellow IRCC members online at 1PM on every second Wednesday of the month ↓
+2. Get in touch to be added to the community’s online HQ, and connect with fellow IRCC members online at 1PM on every second Wednesday of the month (except July 2025):